bartholdja/flask-demo-new/README.md

 # Flask on Heroku

-This repository serves the purpose of being the solution to an exercise that comprised of building a basic interactive website that plots stock closing prices, adjusted closing prices, and volume for August 2015.
+This repository serves the purpose of being the solution to an exercise.
+The task was to build a basic interactive website that plots stock closing prices, adjusted closing prices, and volume for August 2015.

-The data come from quandl.com.
+The data are dynamically accessed at from https://www.quandl.com/data/WIKI.

 Below find the original exercise.
 Start with forking https://github.com/thedataincubator/flask-demo.
 ---